John Liu (actor): Directing and Zen Kwan Do

 In 1981, Liu set up his own production company under the name John Liu's (H.K.)
-Film Corp, initially directing 3 low budget action movies that are all based in Paris and Mexico.
+Film Corp, initially directing 3 low budget action movies that are all based in Paris (France) and Tenerife (Spain).
 Liu made a total of 3 films, including Zen Kwan Do Strikes Paris (1981), In the Claws of CIA (1981) and Dragon Blood (1982).

 Ever since the downfall of his directed films, he retired from the film business and start to develop his own martial art form, known as Zen Kwan Do, named after his teacher Liu Zen.
 Liu's martial art form is based on Lau Gar kung fu, with a mixture of Taekwondo and Karate.
 The form spread through the 80s in Paris while Liu was shooting Zen Kwan Do Strikes Paris.
 While the form itself is generally unknown by many other martial art fans and students, Zen Kwan Do has maintained a following in France.

 New York Ninja restoration

 In 1984, Liu directed a film titled New York Ninja, shot in New York City.
-While the film was shot, it was never edited and the footage remained dormant in a film lab for several decades.
+While the film was shot, it was never edited and the footage remained dormant in a film lab for decades.
 In 2020, home video distributor Vinegar Syndrome acquired the footage, and—without access to any audio, storyboards, or scripts from the original production—edited a reconstructed version of the film, with new dialogue recorded and dubbed by such actors as Don Wilson, Cynthia Rothrock, Michael Berryman, and Matt Mitler.
 The new hybrid production was eventually released in November 2021.